 When you go through your daily life with checklists of tasks and expectations, it's easy to lose touch with how you feel.
 The measure of a good day is what you were able to accomplish and not necessarily how that day treated you.

 It also doesn't help that we fill out downtime with simulations from our electronic devices.
 Since the TV became a staple in everyday life, we have had enough distractions from self-reflection.
-Today, everyone has a personal babysitter in the form of a smartphone to soothe themselves every time their mind wanders towards introspection.
+Today, everyone has a personal babysitter with a smartphone to soothe themselves whenever their mind wanders towards introspection.
 The problem with this is that we no longer check in with ourselves.

-On a personal retreat, you make a conscious effort to get away from everything that costs you in personal time.
+On a personal retreat, you consciously try to get away from everything that costs you in personal time.
 By committing to personal retreats, you are improving the quality of your mind and your overall life.
 Read on for our personal retreat guide to understanding and benefiting from taking time out.

 Related: Check out our curated selections of mental health quotes and mindfulness quotes to inspire a healthy mind and your wellness journey.